jolespin/leviathan/README.md

 ## Citation

 Leviathan: A fast, memory-efficient, and scalable taxonomic and pathway profiler for next generation sequencing (pan)genome-resolved metagenomics and metatranscriptomics.
 Josh L Espinoza. bioRxiv 2025.07.14.664802; doi: [https://doi.org/10.1101/2025.07.14.664802](https://doi.org/10.1101/2025.07.14.664802)

-## Notice

-I am still working out LICENSE details with NewAtlantis Labs legal team.
-Apologies for any inconvenience.
-Please feel free to use for any academic usage but this tool cannot (yet) be used for commercial usage until LICENSE is finalized.

 ## Benchmarking